Authentic Muffaletta Sandwich with Homemade Olive Salad

 Slice and serve.

-You can eat it cold, at room temperature, or heat it wrapped in foil in a 350F oven for 20-30 minutes until the cheese is melty.
+Enjoy it cold, at room temperature, or warmed up!
+To heat, wrap it in foil and bake at 350°F for 20-30 minutes until the cheese is melty.

 Substitutions

-• Vegetables - try adding roasted red peppers, arugula, marinated artichokes, Calabrian chili peppers, or pickled red onions for some crunch.
+Vegetables: Add extra toppings like roasted red peppers, arugula, marinated artichokes, Calabrian chili peppers, or pickled red onions for more flavor and crunch.

-• Spices and Herbs - experiment with different spices such as chili flakes, dried basil, or oregano; or substitute the fresh parsley for basil, chives, thyme, or rosemary.
+Spices and herbs: Experiment with chili flakes, dried basil, or oregano.
+Swap fresh parsley for basil, chives, thyme, or rosemary.

 Storage

-• To defrost, place in the fridge overnight.
-Defrosted muffaletta tends to taste better when heated.
+To defrost: Place in the fridge overnight.
+Defrosted muffaletta tends to taste better when heated before serving.

 Dietary Notes: Egg-free